Youchenjiang/loss-found-app-bot/README.md

 # Loss Found App Bot

-A simple Discord bot that replies to a specific keyword in chat.
+A simple Discord bot that replies to a specific keyword in chat and adds a reaction emoji to every non-bot message it hears.

 ## Setup